The Lambrechts-Stanley Model of Configuration Spaces: From the model to forms via graphs

 It remains to prove that $H^{2}(f)$ is surjective.
 We consider the quotient map $p : \GG{A}(\underline{k}_{+}) \to \enV[3](\underline{k})$ that maps $\iota_{i}(\upsilon)$ and $\omega_{0i}$ to zero for all $1 \leq i \leq k$.
 We also consider the quotient map $q : H^{*}(S^{3}) \otimes \enV[3](\underline{k}) \to \enV[3](\underline{k})$ sending $\upsilon \otimes 1$ to zero.
 We get a morphism of short exact sequences:

 We consider part of the long exact sequence in cohomology induced by these short exact sequences of complexes:

 For degree reasons, $H^{2}(\ker q) = 0$ and so the map (1) is injective.
-By the four lemma, it follows that $H^{2}(f)$ is injective too.
-But since both its domain and its codomain have the same finite dimension, it follows that $H^{2}(f)$ is an isomorphism. \end{proof}
+By the four lemma, it follows that $H^{2}(f)$ is injective.
+Since both domain and codomain have the same finite dimension, it follows that $H^{2}(f)$ is an isomorphism. \end{proof}